pubs/pubs/readme.md

 For autocompletion to work, you need the [argcomplete](https://argcomplete.readthedocs.io) python package.

-For bash completion, just activate it globally with the command `activate-global-python-argcomplete`, or `activate-global-python-argcomplete --user`, that will copy `python-argcomplete.sh` to `/etc/bash_completion.d/` or `~/.bash_completion.d/`.
+For *bash* completion, just activate it globally with the command `activate-global-python-argcomplete`, or `activate-global-python-argcomplete --user`, that will copy `python-argcomplete.sh` to `/etc/bash_completion.d/` or `~/.bash_completion.d/`.
 You need to make sure that the file is evaluated on bash start.
 For more information or other shells please report to [argcomplete's documentation](https://argcomplete.readthedocs.io).

+For *zsh* completion, the global activation is not supported but bash completion compatibility can be used for pubs.
+For that, add the following to your `.zshrc`:

+    # Enable and load bashcompinit
+    autoload -Uz compinit bashcompinit
+    compinit
+    bashcompinit
+    # Argcomplete explicit registration for pubs
+    eval "$(register-python-argcomplete pubs)"

 ## Need more help ?

-You can access the self-documented configuration by using `pubs conf`, and all the commands's help is available with the `--help` option.
+You can access the self-documented configuration by using `pubs conf`, and all the commands' help is available with the `--help` option.
 Did not find an answer to your question?
 Drop us an issue.
 We may not answer right away (science comes first!) but we'll eventually look into it.

 ## Requirements